you-know1993/ComBots-Ethics/README.md

 # ComBots-Ethics
-Small Github for the stand-alone pronoun generation project
+Small Github for the stand-alone pronoun extraction project, based on a simple greeting script

 ## Files:
 File  | Description